iSolate77/Calendar/README.md

 # Dynamic Calendar App
-My humble attempt to try and solve a problem to have a dynamic academic calendar.
+My attempt to try and solve a problem to have a dynamic academic calendar.